mgaertne/arzmq/features.md

 ### `vmci`
 Enables the VMware socket types for connecting to a virtual machine.
-There are no external dependendencies necessary beyond that as the functionality can be compiled in from a simple header file that will be gathered automatically during the build process on all platforms.
+There are no external dependendencies necessary beyond that as the functionality can be compiled in from a simple header file on all platforms.